learn-co-curriculum/phase-1-the-lost-context-bug/README.md

 It's the All-Father Odin's birthday.
 His sons, Thor and Loki, would like to print him a birthday greeting using JavaScript.
-They know how to define `Object`s and `function`s, so they've written a simple function that takes an configuration `Object` as the _execution context_ and prints a JavaScript greeting card.
+They know how to define `Object`s and `function`s, so they've written a simple function that takes a configuration `Object` as the context object and prints a JavaScript greeting card.

 The `Object` looks like this: